WebSockets

 How WebSockets Work

 The WebSocket connection begins with a handshake initiated by the client.
 This involves an HTTP request with an `Upgrade` header, signaling the server to switch the protocol from HTTP to WebSocket.
-Once the server responds with an HTTP 101 status code, the connection is established, and data can be exchanged freely.
+The connection is established once the server responds with an HTTP 101 status code, and data can be exchanged freely.

 Use Cases for WebSockets